 Zerto 7 has brought a new streamlined UI with analytics accessible directly from the UI.
-Zerto 7 is a major release which has been announcing for a long time.
+Zerto 7 is a major release that has been announcing for a long time.
 We have a detailed blog post here, but we also know the Zerto roadmap which has v7.5 as well during 2019.

 Zerto’s technology differs as they don’t use hypervisor’s snapshots for replication.
 Instead, the Zerto’s Virtual Replication Appliance (VRA) is able to tap into a virtual machine’s IO stream causing no overhead or performance problems compared to traditional hypervisor snapshots that other backup vendors are leveraging.

 It captures and copies the IOs from a particular VM to the remote site where a journal system keeps those data sorted for 30 days in short term retention and up to 7 years with long-term retention.
-The new Elastic Journal is actually composed of short-term retention (seconds) and long-term retentions.
+The new Elastic Journal is actually composed of short-term retention (seconds) and long-term retention.

 Until now, Zerto was only able to “rewind” back 30 days, however with Zerto 7 and the new Elastic journal they are also able to give you long-term retention and also Grandfather-Father-Son backup strategy, so their product has become a hybrid backup product allowing you to not only replicated your VMs without overhead and with very low RTO, but also keep your long-term backup at different repository during years.